gmarus777/Printed-Latex-Data-Generation/README.md

 # Printed-Latex-Data-Generation

-Python and JS tools for creating Printed Latex Dataset via parsing Cornell's [KDDCUP](https://www.cs.cornell.edu/home/kleinber/kddcup2003.pdf)
+Python and JS tools for путукфештп Printed Latex Dataset (images of tex formulas with latex labels) via parsing Cornell's [KDDCUP](https://www.cs.cornell.edu/home/kleinber/kddcup2003.pdf).

-**Note: ArXiv, Wikipedia and stackexchange sources are coming**
+**Note: parsing for ArXiv, Wikipedia and Stackexchange sources are coming**

 <br />
 <br />

 ## How to generate data
-The easiest way is to use Jupyter Notebook `Data generation.ipynb` located in `Jupyter Notebooks/`.
+The easiest way is to generate data is via Jupyter Notebook `Data generation.ipynb` located in folder `Jupyter Notebooks/`.

-Running it will output all the data in `Data/` folder.
+Running it will output all the data in `Data` folder.

 Final outputs
 - folder `generated_png_images` contianing PNG images